The colloquial name borrows from the original German name, Vergissmeinnicht, which translates to “forget-me-not.”

 Most Myosotis cultivars stem from either:

-- True forget-me-not (Myosotis scorpioides) – which is a water or marsh plant.
-It grows mainly in damp ditches and shallow watercourses.
-They are ideal for a shade garden and pond margins and will need full sun to partial shade.
+- True forget-me-not (Myosotis scorpioides) – which are marsh or water-loving plants.
+They grow mainly in damp ditches and shallow watercourses.
+They are ideal for a shady spot in the garden and pond margins and will need full sun to partial shade.

 - The woodland forget-me-not (Myosotis sylvatica) – also known as “blue ball.”
 It grows in damp woodlands and mountain grasslands and requires well-drained soil and partial shade.